Shaping Success: A Mathematical Exploration of Cyanobacteria across Scales

 The three variables, P for unicellular algae biomass, Q for colonial algae biomass, and Z for herbivorous zooplankton biomass, are all measured in g/m³.
 Time is represented by the variable t in days.
 Both unicellular and colonial algae follow the logistic equation for local growth, with a shared maximum growth rate r.
 The carrying capacity (K) for total algal biomass, including both unicellular and colonial algae, is influenced by nutrient availability.

 Efficiency of inducible morphological changes is gauged by the parameters c and g, denoting the scaling constant (c), the half-saturation constant for this effect (g).
 Zooplankton’s selective feeding on unicellular and colonial algae is a crucial aspect of the model.
-Parameters v_P and v_Q represent zooplankton search rates on unicellular and colonial algae, respectively. h_P is the handling time of zooplankton on unicellular algae, h_Q is a constant linked to the handling time on colonial algae, and η is the assimilation coefficient of zooplankton on algae.
+Parameters and represent zooplankton search rates on unicellular and colonial algae, respectively. is the handling time of zooplankton on unicellular algae, is a constant linked to the handling time on colonial algae, and η is the assimilation coefficient of zooplankton on algae.

 The overall conclusion of this model leads to the proposed consequence that cyanobacteria exhibit bistability, the ability of a dynamic system to have two equilibrium states (Serizawa et al., 2008; Serizawa et al., 2009).